KathrynShea/movie_saga/INSTRUCTIONS.md

 - `Cancel` button, which should bring the user to the Home/List Page
 - `Save` button, which should update the title and description in the database and bring the user to the Home/List Page (which now has the new movie)

+**Base functionality does not require being able to select more than one genre for a new movie**

 > Hint: Look at the /api/movie POST route -- it's been made already

 > Hint: You'll want to use the genres that are in the db for your dropdown

-> Base functionality does not require being able to select more than one genre for a new movie
+---

-### General Tasks
+### General Considerations

 As one of your last projects, it's possible you will be sharing this with employers, so be sure to follow best practices and make it look good!